MinahilSiddiqui/Urdu-Sign-Language-Detection/README.md

 # Urdu Sign Language Recognition Using Ensemble Models

 This project implements a real-time Urdu sign language recognition system using an ensemble of deep learning models.
-The system predicts the Urdu alphabet sign shown in a live video feed and displays predictions from multiple models along with an ensemble result using majority voting.
+The system predicts the Urdu alphabet sign shown in a live video feed and displays predictions from multiple models along with an ensemble result using majority voting.Projcet also applied a traditional method using machine learning along with processing on the dynamic data.

 ## Features